jbcodeforce/yarfba/docs/serverless/apigtw.md

 ## Pricing

+* Pay when APIs are in use at a set cost per million requests.
+Data Transfer out of AWS cost occurs.
 * HTTP APIs are designed with minimal features so that they can be offered at a lower price.
 * WebSocket APIs maintain persistent connections with clients for full-duplex communication.
 WebSocket APIs for API Gateway charge for the messages you send and receive.
 Also charged for the total number of connection minutes. the `$connect` route is to initiate the connection, `$disconnect` route.. and `$default` route when route selection cannot be assessed.
-* Caching is billed.
+* Caching is billed  by the hour.
 * API can be sell as SaaS on Marketplace.

 ## Monitoring

 * Two level of execution logs, Error and Info.
+[Turn CloudWatch logs for troubleshooting the API gtw.](https://repost.aws/knowledge-center/api-gateway-cloudwatch-logs)
 * For REST APIs consider looking at the `CacheHitCount` and `CacheMissCount` metrics.
 Other metrics are Calls count, Latency, 4XX, 5XX, Integration latency
 * For HTTP metrics are calls count, Latency, 4XX, 5XX, Integration latency, data processed
 * For WebSocket, connect count, message count, integration error, client error, execution error, integration latency.